alievy/alievy/README.md

 Hello

-I'm Aliev, a software developer from Sweden, with Rust as my primary programming language.
-I began my career in embedded systems, spending five years developing my expertise.
-Over time, I’ve broadened my knowledge and worked with frontend, backend, cloud development, and DevOps, in addition to embedded systems.
-I also work with Golang, C, JavaScript, and TypeScript.
-At work, I primarily develop for Linux, handling everything from writing bash scripts to creating full-featured applications for the Linux environment.
+Hi,
+I’m Aliev, a Sweden-based developer who primarily works with Rust.
+I started out in embedded systems and spent five years deep in low-level development before expanding into fullstack work, cloud, and DevOps.
+Along the way, I’ve also worked with Go, JavaScript, and TypeScript.
+Most of my day-to-day work happens in Linux environments, where I build everything from Bash scripts to complete applications.

 <br>